-Rogan josh is an aromatic lamb dish of Persian origin, and is one of the signature recipes of Kashmiri cuisine.
+Rogan josh is an aromatic lamb dish of Persian origin, and is one of the most famous dishes from the Kashmiri cuisine.

 It is important to use Kashmiri chilli powder because of the colouring it gives and the mildness of its taste.
 A good rogan josh has a distinctive red colour.

 You must be patient, and get the consistency right.
-It should be thick, with the curry sticking to the meat, and not a sloppy gravy.
+It should be thick, with the gravy sticking to the meat.
 You should allow adequate time to marinate the lamb, so start on this at least the day before.

-- 800 g lamb leg - trimmed and cut into 5cm cubes
+- 800 g lamb leg - trimmed and cut into 3cm cubes

 for the marinade